The Common Method Is Almost Always Wrong

 The problem with allocating overhead per dollar of direct cost is that most overhead costs are not driven by dollar volume.
 They typically are driven by several other things.

-One qualifier needs to be stated here.
-If you are thoroughly charging all direct costs to each job as a direct cost, then the only remaining overhead would be completely independent of the work.
+One qualifier: if you are thoroughly charging all direct costs to each job as a direct cost, then the only remaining overhead would be completely independent of the work.
 That small remaining overhead expense can be allocated by direct cost dollar.
-However, it can also be charged out per man-hour which is my preferred and recommended approach.
+However, it can also be charged out per man-hour which is my recommended approach.

 You might be wondering why figuring out how to allocate your overhead properly is worth the time and trouble.